 Recommendation and/ Or Proposed Action Plan: Following the fact-finding phase, if the student’s performance is evaluated as deficient (below expectations), the committee determines what, if any, course of action could bring the student’s performance into compliance with program and professional standards.
 Typically, an action plan may be developed which would outline specific steps for the student or others to take as part of a remedial strategy.
 The APPR Committee will complete a recommendation which would include an action plan.
 The action plan contains actions to be taken to solve the problems, a timetable for completion of each action, and a date and method for re-evaluation of the student’s performance.
 This recommendation and plan shall be communicated to the student’s program coordinator within three business days (suggested timeline) of the conclusion of the fact-finding phase.

-Immediate Removal from the Program: In some cases a developing a corrective plan is not appropriate.
+Immediate Removal from the Program: In some cases, developing a corrective action plan is not appropriate.
 The student’s behavior may be so serious or may pose a threat to clients such that the committee may recommend immediate removal from the program until a formal performance review can occur.

-Undergraduate or Graduate Coordinator’s Decision and Notification:
+UNDERGRADUATE OR GRADUATE COORDINATOR’S DECISION AND NOTIFICATION:

 After considering the APPR Committee’s recommendations, the student’s respective program coordinator will make their final decision and will notify the student in writing (suggested timeline is two business days).

-Initiating an Appeals Process:
+INITIATING AN APPEALS PROCESS:

 The student has five business days to appeal their program coordinator’s decision through a petition for reconsideration.
-The petition will be submitted to the coordinator of the undergraduate program in the case of graduate students and to the coordinator of the graduate program in the case of undergraduate students, who will be responsible for notifying the social work program chair of the appeal.
+The petition will be submitted to the coordinator of the undergraduate program in the case of graduate students and to the coordinator of the graduate program in the case of undergraduate students, who will be responsible for notifying the Department of Social Work chair of the appeal.

 The petition should be presented in writing and address two major points: 1) any extenuating circumstances that contributed to the poor performance should be identified; and 2) steps that the student plans to take to address these circumstances or improve their performance should be outlined.

-Within five business days (suggested timeline) of receiving the petition for reconsideration, the social work program chair will call the program’s Appeals Committee to order.
+Within five business days (suggested timeline) of receiving the petition for reconsideration, the Department of Social Work chair will call the program’s Appeals Committee to order.
 The Appeals Committee will consist of one Group I non-social work faculty member of the Department of Social and Public Health, one social work faculty member from a regional campus (different from the student’s campus), and one social work faculty member from the student’s own campus who was not involved in the previous deliberations.
-The chair of this committee will be assigned by the social work program chair.
+The chair of this committee will be assigned by the Department of Social Work chair.

-Convening an Appeals Hearing:
+CONVENING AN APPEALS HEARING

 Within five days (suggested timeline) after the Appeals Committee has been established, the committee chair will set a date for a hearing.